gcuddy/portfolio/src/content/notes/2019-06-25-art-and-unconscious.md

 ---
-title: "Art and the Unconscious"
+title: Art and the Unconscious
+description: >-
-description: "Rationality can only get you so far.
+  Rationality can only get you so far.
 You can't always take the logical position.
-Sometimes you have to lay down the burden of consciousness."
+Sometimes you have to lay down the burden of consciousness.
-categories: [Art, Consciousness]
+categories:
+  - Art
+  - Consciousness
+pubDate: '2019-06-25'
 ---

 ![foggy forest](/images/posts/foggy-forest.jpg)